dotnet/docs-aspire/docs/deployment/azure/includes/init-workflow.md

       Cancel and exit
     ```

-1. `azd` presents each of the projects in the .NET Aspire solution and prompts you to identify which to deploy with HTTP ingress open publicly to all internet traffic.
-Select only the `webfrontend` (using the <kbd>↓</kbd> and <kbd>Space</kbd> keys), since you want the API to be private to the Azure Container Apps environment and *not* available publicly.

-    ```Output
-    ?
-Select an option Confirm and continue initializing my app By default, a service can only be reached from inside the Azure Container Apps environment it is running in.
-Selecting a service here will also allow it to be reached from the Internet.
-    ?
-Select which services to expose to the Internet  [Use arrows to move, space to select, <right> to all, <left> to none, type to filter]
-      [ ]  apiservice
-    > [x]  webfrontend
-    ```

-1. Finally, specify the the environment name, which is used to name provisioned resources in Azure and managing different environments such as `dev` and `prod`.
+1. Enter an environment name, which is used to name provisioned resources in Azure and managing different environments such as `dev` and `prod`.

     ```Output
     Generating files to run your app on Azure: